rust-lang/rfcs/text/0000-unsafe-cmp.md

 - Have an `unsafe fn is_correct() -> bool` or a similar method that defaults to returning `false`, but have `#derive` return `true` only if all of the type's fields' `is_correct()` return `true`.
 It is still unclear about where (i.e. in which trait) should this method be placed.
+It might also be better to use associated constants for this purpose.
 - Have separate `RelaxedEq` and `RelaxedOrd` traits with untrusted behavior, and make the original four traits `unsafe` and have trusted behavior.
 Make the operator overloading use the `Relaxed` versions.
 Have separate